nouchka/docker-reprepro/README.md

     Should be chown root:root and chmod 644.
   - `/config/reprepro_pub.gpg`: gpg public key to be used to sign debian packages.
-    Should be chown 600:root and chmod 600.
+    Should be chown <reprepro_uid>:root and chmod 600.
   - `/config/reprepro_sec.gpg`: gpg private key to be used to sign debian packages.
-    Should be chown 600:root and chmod 600.
+    Should be chown <reprepro_uid>:root and chmod 600.

 You also need to provide a read-write `/data` volume, which will be used to write the debian packages reprepro database, and the `.gnupg/` directory for